Developer122436/activitiesWebApp/README.md

 # Activities-Project

-Activities web app is a CRUD responsive information system that was build through web courses in udemy from scratch, with login and register option(.Net Core Web API MVC native), allows users to save/edit/delete their activities like name, date place and more, they can also add comments to other activities.
+Activities web app is a CRUD responsive information system that was build through web courses from scratch, with login and register option(.Net Core Web API MVC native), allows users to save/edit/delete their activities like name, date place and more, they can also add comments to other activities.

 Technologies (Worked on front-end and back-end in this project):